 I’ve always been more paranoid than your average person about this happening, not specifically about the loss of items (although that would suck) but more about the invasion of privacy.

-So I’ve researched and talked to experts about the best ways to keep your home safe when you head out for a holiday.
+So I’ve researched and talked to experts about how to protect your house while on vacation.

 Don’t Have Stuff